awsdocs/amazon-ses-developer-guide/doc-source/notification-contents.md

 ### Bounced Recipients<a name="bounced-recipients"></a>

 A bounce notification may pertain to a single recipient or to multiple recipients\.
-The `bouncedRecipients` field holds a list of objects—one per recipient to whom the bounce notification pertains—and will always contain the following field\.
+The `bouncedRecipients` field holds a list of objects—one per recipient to whom the bounce notification pertains—and always contains the following field\.

 | Field Name | Description |